 What is the fatality rate of RMSF?

 RMSF can be fatal.
-However, in the United States overall, less than 1 percent of people infected with RMSF will die from the infection.
+However, in the United States overall, less than of people infected with RMSF will die from the infection.
 Most fatalities occur in the very old or very young, and in cases where treatment was delayed.
-According to the CDC, children under 10 years of age are 5 times more likely to die from RMSF than adults.
+According to the CDC, children under 10 years of age are more likely to die from RMSF than adults.

 You can prevent RMSF by avoiding tick bites or by removing ticks from your body promptly.
 Take these precautions to prevent a tick bite: